You are here

-NIDCD Director James F. Battey, Jr., M.D., Ph.D., sent this letter to current grantees and known potential funding applicants to explain 2017 policy and process changes regarding the evaluation, funding, and oversight for proposed and current NIH clinical research and clinical trials.
+NIDCD director James F. Battey, Jr., M.D., Ph.D., now retired, sent this letter to current grantees and known potential funding applicants to explain 2017 policy and process changes regarding the evaluation, funding, and oversight for proposed and current NIH clinical research and clinical trials.

 September 18, 2017

 I am contacting you, as an NIDCD-funded researcher, to make certain you are aware of important policy and process changes regarding how the NIH will evaluate, fund, and provide oversight for clinical research and clinical trials.
 It is critical, if your NIDCD-funded research involves human participants, that you determine if your studies meet the NIH clinical trial definition.
 If the answers to all the questions below are "yes," your current/planned study meets the definition of a clinical trial (CT Decision Tree Tool):

 - Are the participants prospectively assigned to an intervention?

 - Is the study designed to evaluate the effect of the intervention on the participants?

 - Is the effect that will be evaluated a health-related biomedical or behavioral outcome?

 For currently funded NIDCD researchers: The upcoming changes most likely do not affect your currently funded projects, but may impact your competing continuation.
 Many projects not previously identified or designated as "clinical trial" may be reclassified as a clinical trial on renewal.
 Please note that the NIH policies for Good Clinical Practice (GCP) training and ClinicalTrials.gov registration have already been in effect since January 2017.